- Sponsor: Alfred P. Sloan Foundation

 - The name of this funding opportunity

-- Candidate name, position, department, and UGA office contact information
+- Candidate name, position, department, email, and UGA contact information

-- Nominator name, position, department, and UGA office contact information
+- Nominator name, position, department, email, and UGA contact information

 Internal Submission Instructions